evolve75/book-helloworld/README.md

 Getting Started with OpenShift Sample Application
 ====================

-This is a sample application for the book, Getting Started with OpenShift
+This is a sample application for the book, Getting Started with OpenShift.

+06-Jul-21: Updated the static greeting.